soveng/soveng.github.io/madeira.md

 		</header>
 		<p>
 		Do you love Bitcoin and what it represents?
 Do you enjoy the craziness of nostr?
-		Do you need an excuse to get away for eight weeks, hiding out on a remote island with some <s>crazy people</s> technically versed optimists who want to fix the money and the Web?
+		Do you need an excuse to get away for six weeks, hiding out on a remote island with some <s>crazy people</s> technically versed optimists who want to fix the money and the Web?
 Well, what are you waiting for?
 		</p>